Generalization Properties of Learning with Random Features: Proofs

+We comment on the role of the various terms in the decomposition.
 The first controls the variance of the outputs $y$, the second the interaction between the space of models spanned by $\psi_{\omega_1},\dots,\psi_{\omega_M}$ and $\hh$, the third the approximation of the inverse covariance operator $\tCnl^{-1}$, the fourth controls how close is the integral operator $L_M$ to $L$, while the last controls the approximation error of the models in $\hh$.
 The $\Ltwo$ norm of $\widehat{f}_{\la, M} - P\frho$ is bounded by the sum of the $\Ltwo$ norms of the terms, that are further bounded in Lemma.~\ref{lm:dec-term2},~\ref{lm:dec-term3},~\ref{lm:dec-term4},~\ref{lm:dec-term5}.
 The final analytical decomposition is given in Thm.~\ref{thm:geo-dec}.
 First we need a preliminary result. \blm Under Asm.~\ref{ass:kernel-bounded}, the operator $L$ is characterized by

 \elm \bpr By Asm.~\ref{ass:kernel-bounded}, we have that $\psi_\omega \in \Ltwo$ almost surely and uniformly bounded.
 By using the kernel expansion of Eq.~\eqref{eq:def-RF-integral}, the linearity of the Bochner integral and of the dot product, we have that for any $f, g \in \Ltwo$ the following holds \eqals{ \scal{f}{L g}_\rhox &= \int f(x) K(x,z) g(z) d\rhox(x)d\rhox(z) \\ & = \int f(x) \psi(x,\omega) \psi(z,\omega) g(z) d\rhox(x)d\rhox(z) d\pi(\omega) \\ & = \int \scal{f}{\psi_\omega}_\rhox \scal{g}{\psi_\omega}_\rhox ~d\pi(\omega) = \scal{f}{\int \psi_\omega \scal{g}{\psi_\omega}_\rhox ~d\pi(\omega)}_\rhox \\ & = \scal{f}{\left(\int \psi_\omega \otimes \psi_\omega d\pi(\omega)\right) g}_\rhox. } \epr Now we are ready to prove that the second term of the expansion in Eq.~\ref{eq:excess-risk-expansion} is zero.
 We obtain this result by proving that $\nor{(I-P)\psi_\omega} = 0$ almost everywhere. \blm Under Asm.~\ref{ass:kernel-bounded}, the following holds for any $\la > 0, M, n \in \N$,